biermanncarl/cx16-concerto/readme.md

 In this document, you will find a quick start guide, and a brief explanation of the structure of the source code.

+## Under construction

+The description in this readme is still correct, and the described functionality works.
+However, I am progressively adding functionality needed for a complete music making software, hence you may find more stuff in this repo than is needed for the synth engine itself.

 ## How to run CONCERTO in the emulator

 The recommended way of starting the emulator for using CONCERTO is: